vercel/next.js/examples/with-dynamic-app-layout/README.md

 # With dynamic `App` layout example

-Shows how to use _app.js to implement \_dynamic_ layouts for pages.
+Shows how to use `pages/_app.js` to implement _dynamic_ layouts for pages.
 This is achieved by attaching a static `Layout` property to each page that needs a different layout.
-In that way, once we use `_app.js` to wrap our pages, we can get it from `Component.Layout` and render it accordingly.
+In that way, once we use `pages/_app.js` to wrap our pages, we can get it from `Component.Layout` and render it accordingly.

 ## Deploy your own